Policy Details Page

 Head coach: The head coach of the sport/activity involved may attend the state meet or tournament provided that there is at least one qualified participant representing the school in the meet.
 Tacoma School District No. 10 will provide substitute coverage during the absence of the head coach.

 Assistant coach: The assistant coach may attend the state meet or tournament only if there are sufficient qualified participants representing the school in the meet according to extended season guidelines.
-The district will provide substitute coverage during the absence of the assistant coach.
+The District will provide substitute coverage during the absence of the assistant coach.

 Coaches shall not engage in, nor have a direct financial interest in, any activity which conflicts with their duties and responsibilities.
-Accepting personal remuneration from a third party for activities prepared for or engaged as a coach (paid or volunteer for the district) is not allowed.
+Accepting personal remuneration from a third party for activities prepared for or engaged as a coach (paid or volunteer for the District) is not allowed.

-In accordance with district policy and the coach’s job description, the coach has the responsibility to:
+In accordance with District policy and the coach’s job description, the coach has the responsibility to:

-- Instruct participants
+A. Instruct participants

-- Warn participants
+B. Warn participants

-- Supervise participants
+C. Supervise participants

-- Provide safe equipment and facilities
+D. Provide safe equipment and facilities

 Equipment should be properly fitted and maintained.
 Athletes should be instructed on how to conduct a daily inspection.
 Facilities should be free of hazards and inspected regularly.

-- Maintain records of injuries
+E. Maintain records of injuries

-- Evaluate the fitness of participants
+F. Evaluate fitness of participants

-The coach has a duty to evaluate the physical fitness, the medical condition and the skill level of athletes. - Provide equal protection and due process
+The coach has a duty to evaluate the physical fitness, the medical condition and the skill

 While participation in co-curricular activities is a privilege, a participant who allegedly violates the conduct code must be afforded the opportunity of a fair hearing.

-- Transport athletes safely
+H. Transport athletes safely

 A coach has a responsibility to see that athletes are safely transported to and from contests and to and from practices if practices are held at sites other than the immediate school grounds.